Leavening Agents

 Too much baking soda.
 If your banana bread has a metallic aftertaste or your cookies taste vaguely soapy, there's unreacted baking soda in the batter.
 Either reduce the amount or increase the acid.
 A quarter teaspoon goes a long way.

 Expired baking powder.
-Baking powder loses potency over time, especially in humid environments.
 If your cakes are coming out flat, test your baking powder: drop a teaspoon into hot water.
-If it bubbles vigorously, it's fine.
-If it fizzles weakly, replace it.
-Most cans are good for about 6-12 months after opening.
+Vigorous bubbles mean it's fine.
+Weak fizz means replace it.

 Over-mixing after adding leavener.
 Once baking soda hits the liquid, the reaction starts.
 Once you fold whipped eggs into batter, the clock is ticking on those air bubbles.
 Mix until just combined and get it into the oven.

 Confusing baking soda and baking powder.
 They are not interchangeable.
-Subbing baking soda for baking powder (or vice versa) without adjusting for the acid difference will give you either a flat result or a bitter, metallic one.
+Subbing one for the other without adjusting for the acid difference will give you either a flat result or a bitter, metallic one.

 Leavening agents in Fond